caltechlibrary/cait/README.md

 + CAIT_HTDOCS, where you want to write your static pages
 + CAIT_TEMPLATES, the templates to use (this defaults to template/defaults but you probably want custom templates for your site)

-The typical process would use _cait_ to export all your content and then run _caitpage_ to generate your website content.
+The typical process would use _cait_ to export all your content and then run _genpages_ to generate your website content.

 ```
     ./bin/cait archivesspace export # this takes a while